aiko-chan-ai/DiscordBotClient/readme.md

 In order to execute the following commands, you need to install **NodeJS v16 or** higher.
 You can find nodejs packages at https://nodejs.org/en.
 On top of that, you need to have **git** installed.
-It can be fund at https://git-scm.com/downloads.
+It can be found at https://git-scm.com/downloads.